majdigital/bigworldgraph/README.md

 TODO: How to

-## Warnings
+---

+**WARNINGS**

-* If you are using the project locally, on MacOS with Python > 3.4, you can only use one worker at a time for the pipline, otherwise running the pipeline will result in an exception being thrown.
+If you are using the project locally, on MacOS with Python > 3.4, you can only use one worker at a time for the pipeline, otherwise running the pipeline will result in an exception being thrown.

+---

 curl -gX GET http://127.0.0.1:5000/entities?"uid"="c34b43b3f3f74aa99ae012615b904760"